-As part of the PFA-CE project, funded by the European Commission, this handbook is developed in order to enhance activities in disaster response through better
+As part of the PFA-CE project, funded by the European Commission, this handbook is developed in order to enhance activities in disaster response better.

-This handbook contains a training of staff and volunteers seeking to psychosocial support (module 2).
-A second handbook is available for the training of team leaders.
+This handbook contains a training concept for team leaders (module 1).
+A second handbook is available that covers the training of staff and volunteers seeking to psychosocial support (module 2).
 This trainer's handbook is supplemented by PowerPoint slides to be used for trainings.
-The training for volunteers and staff will take minimum 2 hours.
+The team leader training is adapted for a 4 hours training minimum.